mikkotor/homework/README.md

 * All network traffic flows unencrypted via plain HTTP.
 Dealing with certificate errors and exceptions seemed too much for this so I decided not to enable HTTPS
 * Blazor is a new ASP.NET technology for quickly building interactive web UIs.
 As it's so new, it's bound to have some limitations that prevent production use at this stage but for a tech demo / interview homework it seemed like a good tool
 * I didn't code any UI tests for this as the register form is quite simple and easily testable manually

+## Potential improvements

+* Both projects could be Dockerized and deployed to a Kubernetes cluster with an ingress controller setup.
+This way the apps themselves can remain using unencrypted HTTP for communication between them within the closed cluster and the ingress controller would take care of allowing only HTTPS to the frontend from internet.
+* Email verification mechanism for newly registered accounts